heiko-holz/inspectit-ocelot/inspectit-ocelot-k8s-demo/README.md

      replicaset.apps/inspectit-ocelot-configurationserver-5cbb4c4b6c   1         1         1       1m
      ```

-3. Use `port-forward` to access the InspectIT Ocelot Configuration Server on [http://localhost:8090](http://localhost:8090)
+3. Use `port-forward` to access the inspectIT Ocelot Configuration Server on [http://localhost:8090](http://localhost:8090)

     > open a new terminal